 By car: If you’re interested in exploring further afield, driving is the best way to get around in Petra.
 There are plenty of car hire companies at the airport, and the roads in Lesbos are generally good and well signposted.

-Sardine festival: Around half an hour’s drive from Petra is the sardine capital of the island, the Bay of Kalloni.
-Every August, the town of Skala Kalloni celebrates the fruits of its region with the Skala Kalloni Sardine Festival, which features freshly-caught sardines washed down with free ouzo in the town square, along with live music and Greek dancing.
+Skala Kalloni Sardine Festival: Around half an hour’s drive away, you’ll come across the island’s sardine capital in the Bay of Kaloni.
+Every August, Skala Kaloni celebrates the fruits of its region, and the festival features (you guessed it) freshly-caught sardines.
+They’re served with a side of free ouzo in the town square, plus live music and Greek dancing.

-Carnival: In the week leading up to Lent, Lesbos joins in with the traditional Carnival festivities.
-Events take place across the island, with Petra enjoying parades, dancing and colourful costumes, along with plenty of local food and music.
+Carnival: In the week leading up to Lent, the island joins in with traditional Carnival festivities.
+Events take place across Lesbos, and in Petra you’ll enjoy lively parades and colourful costumes, plus plenty of local food to go around.